 A weighted gene co-expression network analysis (WGCNA) analysis was performed on microarray datasets (GSE27494, GSE34095, GSE41883 and GSE15227) from the GEO database.
-The topological overlaps of mRNA and their relation to modules were shown in dendrogram.
-First is the turquoise module.
+The topological overlaps of mRNA and the relation to modules were shown in dendrogram.
 A graphic depiction of the turquoise module using String (https://string-db.org/) was shown (Fig. 3A, B and C).
-The Venn diagram computationally predicted that miR-182-5p targeted SIRT1 with different algorithms.
+The Venn diagram predicted that miR-182-5p targeted SIRT1 with different algorithms.
 Cystoscope was employed to determine the target of miR-182-5p (Fig. 3D and E).
 The binding sites were evaluated by dual-luciferase activity (Fig. 3F).
 Double staining of SIRT1, LC3B and TOMM20 (mitochondrial membrane protein marker) showed the action mode in NPCs (Fig. 3G and H).
-The treatment of SIRT1-si decreased the cell apoptosis inhibition of circERCC2 (Fig. 3I) and miR-182-5p-si (Fig. 3J) on the NPCs.
-The cell senescence was determined using SA-β-gal staining.
-The treatment of SIRT1-si blocked the inhibitory effects of circERCC2 on cell senescence of NPC (Fig. 4A) and decreased the cell senescence inhibition effects of miR-182-5p-si on the NPCs (Fig. 4B).
-The cell apoptosis was determined using TUNNEL staining.
-The treatment of SIRT1-si decreased the cell apoptosis inhibition effects of circERCC2 (Fig. 4C) and miR-182-5p-si (Fig. 4D) on the NPCs.
-Western blotting was used to analyze the expression of SIRT1, NPCs apoptosis (caspase3, caspase7 and caspase9), ECM degradation (MMP13 and collagen II) and NPCs mitophagy (PINK1, PARKIN, P62, and LC3II/I).
-The treatment of SIRT1-si decreased the protective effects of both circERCC2 (Fig. 4E) and miR-182-5p-si (Fig. 4F) on the NPCs.
+SIRT1-si decreased apoptosis of NPCs which were inhibited by circERCC2 (Fig. 3I) and miR-182-5p-si (Fig. 3J).
+Moreover, SIRT1-si blocked inhibitory effect of circERCC2 on the senescence of NPCs (Fig. 4A), and decreased inhibitory effect of miR-182-5p-si on the senescence of NPCs (Fig. 4B).
+SIRT1-si also decreased inhibitory effects on the apoptosis of NPCs by circERCC2 (Fig. 4C) and miR-182-5p-si (Fig. 4D).
+Western blot analysis of SIRT1, NPCs apoptosis (caspase3, caspase7 and caspase9), ECM degradation (MMP13 and collagen II) and NPCs mitophagy (PINK1, PARKIN, P62, and LC3II/I) showed that SIRT1-si antagonized protective effects of both circERCC2 (Fig. 4E) and miR-182-5p-si (Fig. 4F) on NPCs.

-Injection of circERCC2 alleviated IVDD in a rat model
+circERCC2 alleviated IVDD in a rat model

 We reviewed the T2-weighted MRI results of rat tails with punctured disc.
-The MRI grade was significantly lower in the circERCC2 group compared with the non-injection group at 8 weeks (Fig. 5A).
-FISH staining revealed that circERCC2 was located in the NP region of rat disc tissues (Fig. 5B) while qRT-PCR showed that the increased levels of miR-182-5p in IVDD were changed by the injection with circERCC2 (Fig. 5C and D).
-Western blot showed that circERCC2 injection alleviated IVDD through enhancing mitophagy response, and reducing apoptosis and ECM degradation in the rat model of IVDD (Fig. 5E).
+The MRI grade was significantly lower in circERCC2 group compared with non-injection group at 8 weeks (Fig. 5A).
+FISH showed that circERCC2 was located in the NP region of rat disc tissues (Fig. 5B), and qRT-PCR showed that the increased levels of miR-182-5p in IVDD were changed by the injection with circERCC2 (Fig. 5C and D).
+Moreover, circERCC2 injection alleviated IVDD through enhancing mitophagy response, and reducing apoptosis and ECM degradation in the rat model of IVDD (Fig. 5E).
 Immunofluorescence showed that circERCC2 injection alleviated the expression of collagen II and MMP13 in the rat model of IVDD (Fig. 5F, G, H).
-In the control group, most of the space in the discs was occupied by NP tissues whose volume is considerably large.
-NPCs were relatively uniformly dispersed among the matrix.
-The rest space is well-organized AF.
-Compared to the control group, the volume of NP tissue in the IVDD group was smaller.
-The NPCs were aggregated and were divided by proteoglycan matrix, which was a sign of serious degeneration of NP cells.
-However, compared to the IVDD group, circERCC2 treatment was obviously effective on alleviating the degeneration of NPCs as well as the disorganization and fibrosis of AF structure.
-Furthermore, in the Safranin-O staining, the IVDD group showed decreased volume of proteoglycan matrix, while the positive red staining of the NP tissues in the control group indicated abundant proteoglycan matrix and NP tissues with circERCC2 treatment showed less proteoglycan decrease compared to IVDD group.
-(Fig. 5I).
-In addition, the histological grades of circERCC2 group were better than the IVDD group that evaluated at week 8 (Fig. 5J).
-Therefore, these results suggested that circERCC2 is a potential therapy target for IVDD.
+In control group, most of the space in the discs was occupied by NP tissues whose volume was considerably large.
+NPCs were uniformly dispersed among the matrix.
+The rest space was well-organized AF.
+Compared to e control group, the volume of NP tissue in IVDD group was smaller.
+NPCs were aggregated and divided by proteoglycan matrix, indicating serious degeneration of NP cells.
+However, compared to IVDD group, circERCC2 treatment effectively alleviated the degeneration of NPCs as well as the disorganization and fibrosis of AF.
+Furthermore, Safranin-O staining showed decreased volume of proteoglycan matrix in IVDD group, abundant proteoglycan matrix in control group, and NP tissues of circERCC2 treatment group showed less proteoglycan decrease compared to IVDD group (Fig. 5I).
+In addition, histological grades of circERCC2 group were better than IVDD group at week 8 (Fig. 5J).
+Collectively, these results suggested that circERCC2 alleviated IVDD.

 Discussion